skip to content

 When the original decision is made by a health professional

 A review of a decision made by a health professional may be instituted at any time during the currency of the order [s 81(2)].
-The review is conducted under the review jurisdiction of the South Australian Civil and Administrative Tribunal SACAT [see section 34 of the South Australian Civil and Administrative Tribunal Act 2013 (SA)].
+The review is conducted under the review jurisdiction of the South Australian Civil and Administrative Tribunal [see s 34 of the South Australian Civil and Administrative Tribunal Act 2013 (SA)].

 Level 1 community treatment orders